 Steps for Posting Closing Entries Journal

-- Closing Revenue & Expense: It involves transferring the balances of the whole accounting period from revenue account and expense account to the income summary account
+- Closing Revenue & Expense: It involves transferring the balances of the whole accounting period from the revenue account and expense account to the income summary account.

-To look at it more practically let’s take closing entries journal example of a small manufacturing company ABC Ltd which is going for an annual closing of books:
+To look at it more practically, let’s take closing entries journal example of a small manufacturing company ABC Ltd which is going for the annual closing of books:

-Let’s also assume that ABC Ltd incurred expenses of ₹ 45,00,000 in terms of raw material purchase, machinery purchase, salary paid to its employees, etc over the accounting year 2018.
+Let’s also assume that ABC Ltd incurred expenses of ₹ 45,00,000 in the raw material purchase, machinery purchase, salary paid to its employees, etc., over the accounting year 2018.

-All these examples of closing entries journals have been debited in the expense account.
-Now at the end of the accounting year 2018, the expense account needs to be credited to clear its balances and Income summary account should be debited.
+All these examples of closing entries in journals have been debited in the expense account.
+At the end of the accounting year 2018, the expense account needs to be credited to clear its balances, and the Income summary account should be debited.

 The net balance of the income summary account would be the net profit or net loss incurred during the period.

-Eventually, after having followed the above steps the temporary account balance will be emptied while taking the effect into the balance sheet accounts.
+Eventually, after following the above steps, the temporary account balance will be emptied into the balance sheet accounts.

-Below are the types of Closing Entries segregation into Temporary and Permanent accounts:
+Below are the types of Closing Entries segregated into Temporary and Permanent accounts: